Laser Weapon Scams

 Proposals to place lasers on aircraft are ridiculous given the electrical power required and the simple fact that bouncing aircraft cannot keep a laser aimed on a spot, but profitable contracts have been awarded to Boeing anyway.
 Ship-based lasers are also bogus.
 Lasers are line-of-sight (direct fire) weapons and the earth is round.
 This means a laser cannot engage a low-flying incoming missile until it's detected coming over the horizon roughly 10-20 miles out.
 It takes several seconds for radar to track a missile and aim the laser, so it will have perhaps a minute to shoot down the missile, and it requires several seconds of precise lasing to burn through its thin casing.

 This is not possible more than a mile away because ship and missile are moving!
 They roll and bounce up and down.
-Computer software can predict these movements and compensate, but not perfectly, and cannot predict the movements of the incoming missile.
+Computer software can predict ship movements and compensate, but not perfectly, and cannot predict the movements of the incoming missile.
 An incoming missile is always making slight flight adjustments to compensate for air turbulence while tracking its moving ship target, so a laser is unable to keep the beam on target more than a mile away due to the tracking/aiming delay.
 This means if a dozen missiles are inbound, the system may be able to shoot down only one.
 And since these systems are the size of a 5-inch gun mount and need most of the electrical power from the ship to fire, a cruiser or destroyer can carry just a couple of systems and will need to remove other weaponry to make room.

 Laser range is also limited because particles in the air reflect, scatter, and distort laser beams, even on clear days.
 This quickly depletes beam power and limits their effective range to less than a mile.
 This is a complex topic and several, short technical explanations are found in this article and this one from a US Navy research lab that states even in clear weather: